Flavour hierarchies, extended groups and composites: Composites

-These operators have to involve SM fermions in the same column of Table~\ref{tab:arrangement}, which generate the remaining Yukawas in a suppressed way due to the higher dimensionality of the operators.
+These operators have to involve SM fermions in the same column of Table~\ref{tab:arrangement}, which generate the remaining Yukawas in a suppressed way, $O({f^3 \Lambda_{\rm HC}^2}/{\Lambda_{12}^5})$, due to the higher dimensionality of the operators.
 Furthermore, in the quark sector, the CKM hierarchy comes from the fact that Yukawas $y_{ij}\bar q^{\,i}_L H q_R^{\,j}$ involving $q_L^{1,2}$ are suppressed with respect to those with $q_L^3$.
 Mixing elements $\theta_{i3}\sim y_{i3}/y_{33}$ are then suppressed.
 However, in the lepton sector, gauge symmetry makes no distinction between the three doublets $\ell_L^i$.
 Neutrino mass eigendirections are defined via the suppressed Yukawa couplings $y^{\nu}_{ij}\bar \ell^{\,i}_L \tilde H \nu_R^{\,j}$, where $\nu_R^{\,j}$ belongs to $\ell_{R}^{1,2}$.
-Since the gauge group $G_{2^31}$ does not include the full $SU(2)_{R1}$, but $U(1)_X$, these Yukawas are naturally not aligned to the charged lepton Yukawas, $y^{e}_{ij}\bar \ell^{\,i}_L H e_R^{j}$, that have a hierarchy imprinted from the RH sector.
-The PMNS matrix is naturally anarchic despite charge-lepton hierarchies.
+Since the gauge group $G_{2^31}$ does not include the full $SU(2)_{R1}$, but $U(1)_X$, these Yukawas are naturally not aligned to the charged lepton Yukawas, $y^{e}_{ij}\bar \ell^{\,i}_L H e_R^{j}$, that have a hierarchy imprinted from the RH sector.\footnote{Note that $\nu_R^{\,1,2}$ have a 0 $X$-charge, so they could get a large Majorana mass implementing a seesaw mechanism.} The PMNS matrix is then naturally anarchic despite charge-lepton hierarchies.
 Also, CKM-analogous suppressed mixing angles appear among the RH charged leptons.